robotmlg/mattgoldman.us/faq.md

 Vim, but everyone knows that [*real* programmers use Butterflies](http://xkcd.com/378/).

 ### What's your [Bacon Number](http://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon#Bacon_numbers)?
 Four.
-In 2012, I was on the game show *The Challege*, airing on MSG Varsity, with my high school's team.  *The Challenge* is hosted by [Jared Cotter](http://en.wikipedia.org/wiki/Jared_Cotter), who has a bacon number of 3, according to [OracleOfBacon.org](http://oracleofbacon.org/).
+In 2012, I was on the game show *The Challenge*, airing on MSG Varsity, with my high school's team.  *The Challenge* is hosted by [Jared Cotter](http://en.wikipedia.org/wiki/Jared_Cotter), who has a bacon number of 3, according to [OracleOfBacon.org](http://oracleofbacon.org/).
 Therefore, my Bacon Number is 4.

 ### Who's your favorite sibling?